The First Prenatal Appointment: What to Expect

 Some moms experience common challenges when learning to breastfeed, so setting your expectations and understanding these challenges ahead of time - so you can be best prepared for them after your baby is born - may help you breastfeed more efficiently.
 There are some risk factors involved that may affect your ability to build and maintain ample breast milk supply, so speaking to your healthcare provider well in advance can help you both identify if any of these factors could influence your breastfeeding experience.
 These conversations are important to address, so you can have the best breastfeeding start possible once your little one arrives!

 Another great place to start educating yourself on breastfeeding is by exploring Breastfeeding University, at your convenience and from the comfort of your own home.
 This collection of online courses and videos is self-paced, so it's easy to fit into your schedule between work, family, and other responsibilities.
 You can also learn just how quickly your body begins preparing to produce breast milk once you are pregnant through this brief, minute-long video.
+Finally, you can also download helpful apps like Medela Family and Expectful now, both of which can support you through your pregnancy, breastfeeding journey, and postpartum experience.

 Additionally, you may be able to order your insurance-covered breast pump very soon (depending on your insurance plan).
 Ordering your breast pump early can help you prepare for your little one and become familiarized with the pump, its parts, and how it works - best of all, Medela can help with the process!
 Many moms-to-be are also able to tap into their FSA or HSA accounts to purchase breast milk feeding supplies, accessories, or even a back-up breast pump, which allows you to get a head start on stocking important supplies at home before your baby arrives.
 This way, you can focus solely on what really matters once he or she is born - bonding and learning to breastfeed together.